-These Navigation Acts unsurprisingly did not sit well with the Dutch Republic but faced with an increasingly powerful British navy and a succession of revolts by their Spanish subjects, their trading powers began to dwindle.
-Over a series of three Anglo-Dutch wars from 1652-1674, the British defeated the Dutch republic and captured important new-world colonies like New Amsterdam, better known by its later British name of New York.
+These Navigation Acts unsurprisingly did not sit well with the Dutch Republic.
+But faced with an increasingly powerful British navy and a succession of revolts by their Spanish subjects, the trading power of the Dutch began to dwindle.
+Over a series of three wars, spanning from 1652 to 1674, the British defeated the Dutch republic and captured important new-world colonies like New Amsterdam, better known by its re-branded British name of New York.

 Bolstered by the notion of commonwealth introduced in the first half of the century and the increasing power it had over other European countries, Britain’s national conscience in the years following the restoration in 1660 had become more orientated toward a sense of national wealth and colonial commerce.
 With this came an increased demand for the riches of Britain’s colonies, for which manpower was needed.
 Colston family friend Prince Rupert’s newly discovered trade links in the Gambia had yielded not just gold and ivory, but cheap manpower too.
 With the Dutch recently defeated at sea, the path for exploiting this new highly profitable trade was wide open.

 However, the Company of Royal Adventurers was not always a success.
 It’s failings and accrued debts eventually led to its absorption into the newly chartered Royal African Company (RAC) in 1672.
 That year also saw royal finances in such a dire condition that Charles II halted all repayments of crown owed-debt, leaving many London financiers who had sunk their money into Royally-backed companies destitute and angry.